alleck/cf_varvalues/README.md

 # CF_VarValues #
 ################

-A simple script that you can include on any of your ColdFusion scripts to see what veriables are set, and what there values are.
+A simple script that you can include on any of your ColdFusion scripts to see what veriables are set, and what their values are.

 ***DOES NOT CURRENTLY WORK WITH SQL VARIABLES***